greggcorp/Greggcorp/_posts/2023-03-29-transition-design-to-research.md

 Over on Learners, I answered the question, “What’s your advice for designers transitioning into a research role?”

-![Talking about moving from design to research](../images/learners_transition.png "Learners screenshot") *Me talking about moving from design to research (screenshot only—click [here](https://joinlearners.com/thought/whats-your-most-important-piece-of-advice-for-designers-transitioning-into-a-research-role_) to watch!)*
+![Talking about moving from design to research](../images/learners_transition.png "Learners screenshot") *Me talking about transitioning to design research (screenshot only)*

 I was a designer and design professor before I transitioned into UX research.
 While there is *plenty* to learn to successfully make the transition from design to research, one thing that worked for me was to **think of every facet of the research process as a discrete experience to design**.
 Here’s how you might do this: